Spectroscopy and Decay Properties of Excited Charmonium States: Theoretical models of decay behaviors

 \section{Theoretical models of decay behaviors}

-In this Appendix, we present all the necessary formulas for the calculation of two-body OZI-allowed strong decays, annihilation decays and hadronic transitions.
+In this appendix, we present all the necessary formulas for the calculation of two-body OZI-allowed strong decays, annihilation decays, and hadronic transitions.

-\subsection{The Two-body OZI-allowed strong decays}
+\subsection{The two-body OZI-allowed strong decays}

-To investigate the decay behaviors of mesons, we always begin by analyzing the two-body strong decays.
+To investigate the decay {behavior} of mesons, we always begin by analyzing two-body strong decays.
 We employ the QPC model to calculate the strong decay widths.
-In this model, the quark pair is assumed to be produced from the vacuum with quantum numbers corresponding to the vacuum quantum state ($J^{PC} = 0^{++}$), so it is also called $^3P_0$ model.
+In this model, the quark pair is assumed to be produced from the vacuum with quantum numbers corresponding to the vacuum quantum state ($J^{PC} = 0^{++}$), so it is also called {the} $^3P_0$ model.

-The QPC model is one of the most efficient phenomenological models to calculate the width of two-body OZI-allowed strong decays.
-The selection of decay channels follows the OZI rule, which if the corresponding Feynman diagram can be cut in two part by slicing only gluon lines (and not cutting any external lines), the process will be suppressed.
-This model was originally introduced by Micu~\cite{MICU1969521}, and was later developed and extensively applied by LeYaouanc et al. to meson~\cite{LeYaouanc:1972vsx} and baryon~\cite{LeYaouanc:1973ldf,LeYaouanc:1978ef} open flavor strong decays in a series of publications in the 1970s.
+The QPC model is one of the most efficient phenomenological models to calculate the {widths} of two-body OZI-allowed strong decays.
+The selection of decay channels follows the OZI rule {:} if the corresponding Feynman diagram can be cut in two {parts} by slicing only gluon lines (and not cutting any external lines), the process will be suppressed.
+This model was originally introduced by Micu~\cite{MICU1969521}, and was later developed and extensively applied by Le Yaouanc {\it et al.} to meson~\cite{LeYaouanc:1972vsx} and baryon~\cite{LeYaouanc:1973ldf,LeYaouanc:1978ef} {open-flavor} strong decays in a series of publications in the 1970s.
 Since then, the model has been further refined.
-Now it has been widely used to calculate the strong two-body decay allowed by the OZI rule~\cite{Anisovich_2005,Roberts:1992esl,Yu:2011ta,Wang:2012wa}.
+Now it has been widely used to calculate two-body strong decays allowed by the OZI rule~\cite{Anisovich_2005,Roberts:1992esl,Yu:2011ta,Wang:2012wa}.

 For a decay process $A \to B+C$, the transition matrix is defined as~\cite{He:2013ttg,Chen:2015iqa,Pan:2016bac,Guo:2019wpx}

 where $\mathcal{T}$ can be expressed as